Martin-Lorentzon/clean-blender-addon-template/README.md

 The project is very minimal by design.

 I suggest placing your add-on inside of a [script directory](https://docs.blender.org/manual/en/latest/editors/preferences/file_paths.html#script-directories) for ease of use.
-The script directory may be placed in your local Github directory.
+The script directory may be placed inside of your local Github directory.
 ```
 Github/
 ├── Blender/ (script directory)
 │      └── addons/
-│            └── epic-legendary-addon/ (your local fork)
+│            └── epic-legendary-addon/
 ```
 > [!NOTE]
 > Remember to install your newly created script directory in Blender Preferences > File Paths > Script Directories